ARichardsM/SFML-Char-Gen/README.md

 # Overview
-This repository contains the SFML Tabletop Scripts, a collection of tools aimed at simplifying entity creation and connection tracking.
+This repository contains the SFML Character Generator, a project aimed at simplifying entity creation.
 The project serves as both a functional toolkit and an exercise in GUI design and the SFML API library.

 | File Name                 | Description                                                                                |
 |---------------------------|--------------------------------------------------------------------------------------------|